 Sir George Cockburn - A Voyage to Cadiz and Gibraltar: up the Mediterranean to Sicily and Malta in 1810/11.

 This very fine sarcophagus was found in 1872 during excavations in the catacombs of S. Giovanni.
-It is dated ca 350 and it is thought to have been made in Rome because it is very similar to a sarcophagus found at S. Paolo fuori le mura (see a page on the manufacturing of sarcophagi in the Roman Empire).
+It is dated ca 350; it is very similar to sarcophagi which were found in Rome and Arles.
 It is decorated with scenes of the Old and of the New Testament.
 The small inscription on the lid states it was made for Adelfia by her husband Valerius, a comes, i.e. an official of the Late Roman Empire.
 Because the central medallion portrays a couple and the size of the lid does not perfectly match that of the box it has been suggested that the lid and the box had a separate origin and were pieced together by a comes Valerius to whom St. Augustine dedicated one of his treatises in 419.
+You may wish to see a page on the manufacturing of sarcophagi in the Roman Empire and a list of sarcophagi which are shown in this website.

 Galleria Regionale di Palazzo Bellomo: exhibits from S. Giovanni Evangelista: (left) relief of an eagle, symbol of St. John the Evangelist; (right) marble slab with a mosaic decoration which shows an Arab influence (see a mosaic at Zisa in Palermo, a Norman-Arab leisure palace)